 The Indianapolis Motor Speedway will host the Intercontinental GT Challenge championship, together with the North American series: GT World Challenge America.
 The Indianapolis 8 Hour puts these the two series together in an epic endurance classic on the 14-turn track.
 Not only that, but this weekend will also host GT4 America Sprint and SprintX as well as the TC America and Skip Barber Formula Series, for a true festival of speed.

-The Indianapolis event forms the second round of the Intercontinental GT Challenge, a competition which started with the Bathurst 12 Hour in February.
-The Intercontinental GT is scheduled to run across the October 2-4 weekend before heading back to Europe for the 24 Hours of Spa (October 22-25), and then on to South Africa for the Kyalami 9 Hour on December 10-12.
+The Indianapolis event forms the second round of the Intercontinental GT Challenge: a competition which started with the 24 Hours of Spa at the end of July.
+The Intercontinental GT series takes in just three rounds this year: after Indy it heads to South Africa for the Kyalami 9 Hour on December 2-4.

 The Indianapolis Motor Speedway is the world’s largest spectator sporting facility, with more than 250,000 permanent seats.

 The 2021 Indianapolis 8 Hour has expanded to a 22-car grid: 12 GT3 cars and 10 GT4 entries.
 But there are more, as the race will also serve as the season finale for the GT World Challenge America.
 So, in total, more than 40 cars will take the start of the race, with the GT World Challenge America season finale finishing after three hours.